Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems

 \section{Abstract}

-Probabilistic inference over large data sets is an increasingly important data management challenge.
-The central problem is that exact inference is generally \#P-hard, which limits the size of data that can be efficiently queried.
-This paper proposes a new approach for \emph{approximate evaluation of queries over probabilistic databases}: in this approach, every query is evaluated entirely in the database engine by evaluating a fixed number of query plans, each providing an upper bound on the true probability, then taking their minimum.
+Probabilistic inference over large data sets is a challenging data management problem since exact inference is generally \#P-hard and is most often solved approximately with sampling-based methods today.
+This paper proposes an alternative approach for approximate evaluation of conjunctive queries with standard relational databases: In our approach, every query is evaluated entirely in the database engine by \emph{evaluating a fixed number of query plans}, each providing an upper bound on the true probability, then taking their minimum.
 We provide an algorithm that takes into account important schema information to enumerate only the minimal necessary plans among all possible plans.
-Importantly, this algorithm is a strict generalization of all known results of PTIME self-join free conjunctive queries: the query is safe if and only if our algorithm returns one single plan.
-Furthermore, our approach is a generalization of a family of efficient network ranking functions from graphs to hypergraphs.
-We also describe three relational query optimization techniques that allow us to evaluate all minimal safe plans in a single query and very fast.
-We give a detailed experimental evaluation of our approach and, in the process, provide new way of thinking about the value of probabilistic methods over non-probabilistic methods for ranking query answers.
-We also note that the techniques developed in this paper apply immediately to \emph{lifted inference} from statistical relational models since lifted inference corresponds to safe plans in probabilistic databases.
+Importantly, this algorithm is a \emph{strict generalization of all known PTIME self-join-free conjunctive queries}: A query is in PTIME if and only if our algorithm returns one single plan.
+Furthermore, our approach is a generalization of a family of efficient ranking methods from graphs to hypergraphs.
+We also adapt three relational query optimization techniques to evaluate all necessary plans very fast.
+We give a detailed experimental evaluation of our approach and, in the process, provide a new way of thinking about the value of probabilistic methods over non-probabilistic methods for ranking query answers.
+We also note that the techniques developed in this paper apply immediately to \emph{lifted inference} from statistical relational models since lifted inference corresponds to PTIME plans in probabilistic databases.